ahmetmetinarslan/liam-photography/README.md

 -The site has been optimized for mobile devices.<br>
 -5 sample photographs were used in the site.<br>
 -A simple link work has been done on the site.
 In this way, if you press the 'View work' button, you can see the pictures much faster.<br>
--In addition, when you mouse over the pictures, the pictures enlarge.
+-In addition, when you mouse over the pictures, the pictures enlarge.<br>
+-In this study, html, css and js were used.<br><br>